mmlacak/crochess/docs/source/libcc/ccdefines.rst

 ..     :param ...: Variadic parameters, as used by :c:func:`printf()`.
 ..     :returns: The same as :c:func:`printf()`, i.e. an :c:`int` value.
 ..
 Number of :c:`char`\s printed, an error code if negative.
+..
+.. ..
+TODO :: can be removed, no rush

 .. _lbl-libcc-ccdefines-sourcecodeheader: